-(4) WITHDRAWALS BY TRIBE.
+(4) WITHDRAWALS BY TRIBE -

-(A) IN GENERAL.-The Tribe may withdraw any portion of amounts in the Fund on approval by the Secretary of a tribal management plan in accordance with the Amer-ican Indian Trust Fund Management Reform Act of 1994 (25 U.S.C.
+(A) IN GENERAL.-The Tribe may withdraw any portion of amounts in the Fund on approval by the Secretary of a tribal management plan in accordance with the American Indian Trust Fund Management Reform Act of 1994 (25 U.S.C.
 4001 et seq.).

-(B) REQUIREMENTS.-
+(B) REQUIREMENTS.

-(i) IN GENERAL.-In addition to the requirements under the American Indian Trust Fund Management Reform Act of 1994 (25 U.S.C.
-4001 et seq.), the tribal management plan of the Tribe under subparagraph (A) shall require that the Tribe spend any amounts withdrawn from the Fund in accordance with this title. (ii) ENFORCEMENT.-The Secretary may carry out such judicial or administrative actions as the Secretary determines to be necessary to enforce a tribal manage-ment plan to ensure that amounts withdrawn by the Tribe from the Fund under this paragraph are used in accordance with this title.
-(C) LIABILITY.-The Secretary and the Secretary of the
+(i) IN GENERAL .- In addition to the requirements under the American Indian Trust Fund Management Reform Act of 1994 (25 U.S.C.
+4001 et seq.), the tribal management plan of the Tribe under subparagraph (A) require that the Tribe spend any shall amounts withdrawn from the Fund in accordance with this title.

+(ii) ENFORCEMENT.-The Secretary may carry out such judicial or administrative actions as the Secretary determines to be necessary to enforce a tribal management plan to ensure that amounts withdrawn by the Tribe from the Fund under this paragraph are used in accordance with this title.

-Treasury shall not be liable for the expenditure or investment of amounts withdrawn from the Fund by the Tribe under this paragraph.
+retary of the Treasury shall not be liable for the expenditure or investment of amounts withdrawn from the Fund by the Tribe under this paragraph.